bofanh/DataScienceReading/notes/Automatically-disambiguating-medical-acronyms-with-ontology-aware-deep-learning.md

 		**Search the UMLS by term, code, or UMLS CUI**

 		The UMLS Metathesaurus is a large **biomedical thesaurus** that is organized by concept, or meaning.
 It links synonymous names from over 200 different source vocabularies.
 The Metathesaurus also identifies useful relationships between concepts and preserves the meanings, concept names, and relationships from each vocabulary.

+		The UMLS has been used in natural language processing applications such as information retrieval and information extraction systems.[[3]](#reference)

 	* [AllAcronyms](https://www.allacronyms.com/_medical)
 		**Medical Abbreviations Dictionary**